Best Database Administration Programs in Michigan 2025

 Database administrators in Michigan earn a median annual salary of $89,200, approximately 6% above the national median of $84,090 according to Bureau of Labor Statistics data (BLS).
 The Detroit metropolitan area shows particularly strong salary premiums, with experienced DBAs earning upwards of $105,000 annually.

 The top-ranked program at University of Michigan - Dearborn stands out for its comprehensive curriculum covering both traditional relational databases and modern NoSQL systems.
 Students gain hands-on experience with Oracle, SQL Server, MySQL, and MongoDB through industry-sponsored projects.
-The program's 92% employment rate reflects strong employer demand and effective career services support.
+The program's reflects strong employer demand and effective career services support.

 How Michigan DBA Programs Compare Nationally